Vulcanric/trend-aware-content-agent/README.md

 1. **Discover**: Scans top Reddit posts and YouTube videos for trending keywords using Bright Data's powerful proxies and web unlocker.
 2. **Access**: Navigates dynamic, JavaScript-heavy pages using Bright Data's MCP.
 3. **Extract**: Pulls structured titles and summaries from posts and videos.
 4. **Interact**: Interact with pages like a human (clicks, scrolls, loads comments).
-Feeds trends to a local LLM to generate content ideas — entirely offline using [Ollama](https://ollama.com/).
+Feeds trends to a LLM to generate content.

 ---